microsoft/CCF/sphinx/source/cryptography.rst

 Each node to node pair establishes a symmetric traffic key, using an authenticated Diffie Hellman key exchange.
 This key authenticates ledger replication headers exchanged between  nodes.
-It is also use to encrypt forwarded write transactions from the followers to the leader.
+It is also use to encrypt forwarded write transactions from the backups to the primary.

 Algorithms and Curves
 ---------------------